SORMAS-Foundation/SORMAS-Project/docs/CONTRIBUTING.md

 Bug reports cover everything that leads to the application behaving in an unintended way, including crashes, unexpected error messages, data loss, etc. If something seems to be working correctly but does not necessarily match your expectations of how it should be working, please consider opening a change request instead.

 * **Bug Description:** A description of what exactly happened, where it happened and under which circumstances.
-Provide as many details as possible.
+Provide as many details as possible, even if they might seem irrelevant to you.
 * **Steps to Reproduce:** If possible, provide a step-by-step instruction on the order of actions you performed before the bug occurred.
 This helps us to reproduce it on our system.
 Generally *optional*, but likely necessary for more complex bugs.
 * **Expected Behavior:** Quickly describe what you believe should have happened instead of the error you got. *Optional* when the error is identified by a crash or an error message, but likely necessary if the bug is the result of a misbehavior of the application.
 * **Screenshots:** If possible, make at least one screenshot of the bug and include it in your bug report.
 You can do this by simply dragging-and-dropping the image file into the template you're filling out. *Optional*, but very helpful for us.